expo/expo/docs/pages/guides/icons.md

 import SnackEmbed from '~/components/plugins/SnackEmbed';

-As trendy as it is these days, not every app has to use emojis for all icons -- maybe you want to pull in a popular set through an icon font like FontAwesome, Glyphicons or Ionicons, or you just use some PNGs that you carefully picked out on [The Noun Project](https://thenounproject.com/).
+As trendy as it is these days, not every app has to use emoji for all icons -- maybe you want to pull in a popular set through an icon font like FontAwesome, Glyphicons or Ionicons, or you just use some PNGs that you carefully picked out on [The Noun Project](https://thenounproject.com/).
 Let's look at how to do both of these approaches.

 ## @expo/vector-icons